rspec/rspec-mocks/features/method_stubs/README.md

     allow(obj).to receive(:message) do |arg1, arg2|
       # set expectations about the args in this block
-      # and/or set a return value
+      # and/or return  value
     end

     obj.stub(:message) do |arg1, arg2|
       # set expectations about the args in this block
-      # and/or set a return value
+      # and/or return a value
     end

 ### Raising/Throwing